-My liver elastogram has revealed a large mass of 19.8 to 10 cm, with increased reflectivity in the liver's right lobe, also confirmed in the CT scan.
-Though presently do not have any symptoms, but worried about feeling weak and having weight loss.
-I was diagnosed with fatty liver five years ago.
-I am also having high blood sugar and high blood pressure.
+My liver elastogram showed me a large mass of 10 centimeters with increased reflectivity in the right lobe of the liver.
+I also confirmed it in my CT scan.
+Currently, I do not have any symptoms but I have a feeling of being weak with weight loss.
+I was diagnosed with fatty liver five years back.
+I have high blood sugar and blood pressure.

 Welcome to icliniq.com.

-Metastatic liver disease versus primary hepatocellular carcinoma (HCC).Investigations to be done:
+You have metastatic liver disease or primary hepatocellular carcinoma (HCC).Investigations to be done: